Software Engineering Is About Tradeoffs

 Rethinking the Way We Do Templates in C++ Even More

 Template metaprogramming is hard.
 In case it is hard only for the library implementer then it is not that bad.
+The problem arises when it also affects the users of this library.

 This talk is summarizing my experience and thoughts gathered during the implementation of the Physical Units Library